jeremyqzt/CvsPy/docs/01-Why.md

 This setup is very optimal for rapid prototyping and feature development (And explains the rapidly rise in popularity of such languages)!

 With so many new features and great support - one might wonder why we still use languages like C where better alternatives like Python are available.
-The answer is speed - see some [benchmarks](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python3-gcc.html)
+The answer is speed - see some [benchmarks for gcc compiled vs python interpreted](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/python3-gcc.html)

 ## Python Vs C